San Mateo AYSO

 · Another spectator on your team begins to berate an official?
 (Remind them that they are in a Kids Zone and they need to act appropriately and honor the game)

 Late registration is only conducted on a mail-in/drop off basis only.
-For information on how to register a player after our last regular registration date visit our website (www.aysosm.org).
+For information on how to register a player after our last regular walk-in registration date visit our website (www.aysosm.org).
 All late registration players will be placed on a wait list, and will be placed on teams on a space available basis only.
 Late registration fee is $115 per player.

 Early Volunteer registration begins in January.
 This registration is for Coaches, Referees, Field Liners and Board Members who have committed to attend training sessions and fulfilling their volunteer duties.
 All early registered volunteers who complete their required training are allowed to register their children through an early registration process.

 Any NSF checks that we deposit will automatically incur a $30 NSF fee.

 Please give special consideration to your child’s potential school workload and other extra-curricular activities before signing them up to play AYSO soccer.

 Each team has a coach, assistant coach, and team parent who are responsible for their team.
 The assistant coach assists the coach at practices and fills-in when the coach is unable to make games or practices.
 The team parent assists the coach by distributing information on snack schedules, photo times, banners, end-of-year party, and any other duty not specifically coach-related.
 Divisions U6 and U8 are required to have two trained team referees per team.
 Division U10 is required to have at least one trained Assistant Referees per team.